rulecom/woorule/README.txt

 `
 #  Event Trigger   Tag Name          Event Description
-1  processing      OrderProcessing   Order is paid and awaiting fulfillment 2  completed       OrderCompleted    Order fulfilled and complete 3  shipped         OrderShipped      Order was shipped* `
+1  cart updated    CartInProgress    Cart contents are updated 2  processing      OrderProcessing   Order is paid and awaiting fulfillment 3  completed       OrderCompleted    Order fulfilled and complete 4  shipped         OrderShipped      Order was shipped* `
 *This is a custom event trigger that will not trigger unless added by the merchant.
 More information regarding order events in WooCommerce can be read [here](https://docs.woocommerce.com/document/managing-orders/).